runbook, incidents, documentation

 Situation

-Assume/Impersonate a role that has rights you desire using aws sts assume-role command
+Assume/Impersonate a role that has the rights you desire using aws sts assume-role command

 Solution